TL;DR Social media platforms inadvertently cultivate the latest digital marketing trend: UGC.

 The concept behind user generated content is simple: unlimited marketing value and further the customer experience.
 By giving brands another way to acknowledge and reward the consumer after the initial interaction, UGC allows brands to further cultivate a relationship beyond the time of purchase.
 On the other side, it allows the consumer to have a greater voice and strengthen accountability.
 Consumers are now talking about their purchases in fun, authentic ways consumers actually trust.

-A quick review of the most popular ways consumers share their purchases show it’s about engaging with friends and the greater social media audience.
+A quick review of the most popular ways consumers share their purchases shows it’s about engaging with friends and the greater social media audience.
 From the ‘empties’ series perpetuated by the never-sponsored Things I Bought and Liked where she goes through products she’s loved to the very last drop – wine included – to the way Far From Par Golf discusses golf courses and equipment, organic posts are the most trusted way for consumers to discover new products.
 And brands can have hundreds of thousands of these organic content pieces to leverage for their own campaigns.

 The key for using this digital channel is to understand what customers and fans are already posting, measure the impact, and reward them to garner more UGC.